 Wood and charcoal stoves other than the abovementioned could be included in a VPA under the PoA as well.
 Inclusion of such stoves would be subject to the completion of appropriate tests to prove that stove efficiencies meet the requirements of the methodology and the eligibility criteria of the PoA as further specified.

 Coordinating/managing entity

-The defined CME for the proposed PoA is the South Pole Group.
+The entity responsible for the PoA is Mozambique Carbon Initiatives Lda.
+(MozCarbon), which is also the CME.